samizaman/AV2001/README.md

 - Pursuing BSc IT 🧑‍🎓 at Middlesex University Dubai (1 year left! 🎓).
 - Love to work with the Front-end 🎨, Back-end ⚙️, and AI/ML 🤖.
 - Currenly, I'm learning about the Front-end technologies 📚.
+- When I'm not coding, I think about coding 🤭.
 <hr>

 ## 🛠️ Programming Languages